mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_FDA.rst

 Maxent calculates the frequency spectra and then converts using an FFT to compare with the time domain data.

+- Open Frequency Domain Analysis (Interfaces > Muon > Frequency Domain Analysis)
+- Change Instrument to MUSR, found in the Home tab
+- In the loading bar enter 62260
+- Go to the **Transform** tab
 - Change the drop-down menu at the top of the interface to "MaxEnt"
 - The interface should look different
 - Click the Calculate MaxEnt button